 Sony is not new to portable gaming either.
 The company has previously launched successful devices such as the PlayStation Portable (PSP) and PS Vita, which cultivated dedicated fan bases.
 However, these devices were ultimately discontinued.
 This new project represents a potential comeback in the handheld market.

-Earlier this week, Sony announced that a PlayStation Portal will allow PlayStation Plus Premium subscribers to stream their games – even if they don’t have a PlayStation 5.
+Recently, Sony announced that a PlayStation Portal will allow PlayStation Plus Premium subscribers to stream their games – even if they don’t have a PlayStation 5.